 Ask David, a small business owner of an ecommerce company, about how to improve profit margins and he’ll have all the answers.
 Ask him about Hypertext Transfer Protocol Secure, better known as HTTPS, and he’ll have one response: Just what is HTTPS, exactly?

-- What is the difference between HTTPS and Hypertext Transfer Protocol (HTTP)?
+- What’s the difference between HTTPS and Hypertext Transfer Protocol (HTTP)?

-- What are the advantages and disadvantages of HTTPS?
+- What are the advantages and disadvantages of HTTPS and HTTP?